 Your pathologist will carefully examine each lymph node for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 If cancer cells are found in a lymph node, the station of the positive lymph node will be described in your report.

-Why is this important?
 Finding cancer cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with worse prognosis.
 The nodal stage selected will depend on where the lymph node with cancer cells was located (the station).

 The pathologic stage for squamous cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.

 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and worse prognosis.

 Squamous cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour, the number of tumours found in the tissue examined, and whether the tumour has broken through the pleural or has spread to organs around the lungs.

 Squamous cell carcinoma is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain cancer cells.